SkyLeite/SkyLeite/README.md

 ### Rodrigo Leite

-Hi, I'm Rodrigo Leite (he/him), a Software Engineer from Brazil, currently working on open source software at [Cambiatus](https://github.com/cambiatus/).
+Hi, I'm Rodrigo Leite (he/him), a Software Engineer from Brazil, currently working as a freelancer.
 My favorite hobbies are programming and video games, and integrating both is how my programming career started (check out [Weeb Bot](https://github.com/RodrigoLeiteF/WeebBot-v2)).
 Currently in love with Elm and Elixir.

 ## 🔭 Currently working on